Natural home remedies for indigestion

 - Sometimes sipping a plain old cup of hot water eases indigestion.

 - Warm ginger ale, lemon-lime soda or flat cola are old standbys for stomach problems.

 - The fructose in fruit juices can cause abdominal pain and gas as it passes undigested into the colon.
 Start drinking your fruit juices with a meal to reduce their negative effect.

 - If cheese or any other dairy products make you feel gassy and bloated you may be lactose intolerant.
 Try including some lactose-free dairy products in your diet and see if that solves the problem.

 Eat slowly and early

-- Your mother was right.
-Eat slowly and chew your food.
+- Eat slowly and chew your food.
 Wolfing your food down makes you swallow gas, which can contribute to bloating and gas.

 - Eat your final big meal at least three hours before bedtime.
 You don’t digest very well when sleeping.

 Next, check out our simple 10-minute yoga routine to help improve your digestion.